maastroclinic/QuickUMLS/docker/README.md

 # QuickUMLS DOCKER IMAGE

-### Install
+### Create a QuickUMLS database (from an UMLS installation)

+QuickUMLS needs a database which is not included in the docker image (because of the UMLS licensing model).
+To create a QuickUMLS datase execute the following steps.

-1. Install UMLS <umls_installation_path>
+1. Install UMLS. <umls_installation_path>
-2. Create a destination path for quickumls database <local_quickumls_installation_path>
+2. Create a destination path for quickumls database. <local_quickumls_installation_path>
 3. Share the created paths with docker, using docker filesharing [see here](https://stackoverflow.com/questions/45122459/docker-mounts-denied-the-paths-are-not-shared-from-os-x-and-are-not-known
 )
-4. Run a docker container for installation, where you mount the umls installation and quickumlsdb destination paths.
+4. Run a docker container for the installation, where you mount the umls installation and quickumlsdb destination paths.

         $ docker run --rm -v "<umls_installation_path>:/data/umls" -v "<local_quickumls_installation_path>:/data/quickumlsdb" -it --entrypoint /bin/bash maastrodocker/quickumls-en